Jean Tinguely bei der Materialsuche in Paris 1960

 In her video installation De tu puño y letra (By Your Own Hand) (2014–2015/2019), Suzanne Lacy puts us in the middle of a bull fighting arena and confronts us with harrowing accounts of women’s experiences of violence.
 The Los Angeles-based artist has been a pioneer of social practice, feminism and performance art since the 1970s.

-Julian Charrière, Midnight Zone
+Julian Charrière, Midnight Zone (Behind the scenes)

 Julian Charrière.
 Midnight Zone